-- E/R diagram.
-An E/R diagram for the system, using the notation of GUW.
+- ER diagram.
+An ER diagram for the system, using the ER notation of RG.
 For clarity you may wish to omit attributes from this diagram. - Description of entities, relationships and their attributes.
-A short description in words for all parts of the E/R diagram whose meaning is not completely obvious. - List of issues to be clarified.
-List any choices or interpretations made when making the E/R diagram.
-You will discuss these with your teaching assistant on October 3.
-The list should contain all questions you need to address before making a final E/R diagram in the second group hand-in.
+A short description in words for all parts of the ER diagram whose meaning is not completely obvious. - List of issues to be clarified.
+List any choices or interpretations made when making the ER diagram.
+You will later discuss these with your teaching assistant.
+The list should contain all questions you need to address before making a final ER diagram in the second group hand-in.

-One the first page, clearly specify the members of your group.
+One the first page, clearly specify the contributing members of your group.
 The project should be sent as a single file in PDF format.
 One easy way to produce a file in PDF format is to use the printers/copiers at ITU to scan all the pages, and e-mail the PDF file to you.
 This is done in almost the same way as if you were to copy the pages, except that you press "send" and specify your full e-mail address before "copying".
 Note that this also allows you to include hand-written text and diagrams.
+Another option (in Windows) is to use the PDFwriter printer driver (see link on course web page).